 So now you know what you don’t have to spend a ton of money to bake, but you do have to spend a little.
-While you have your credit card out, let’s talk about some other things you’re going to want to invest in if you’re going to earn the right to a Jessie Steel apron.
+While you have your credit card out, let’s talk about some other things you’re going to want to invest in if you’re going to earn the right to a Cupcake Provocateur apron.

 This really depends on what you bake.
 Me?
 I make cupcakes, muffins, donuts, cookies, and candy but not too many whole cakes or chocolates.
 What I consider basic equipment should cover you if you plan on making cookies, cupcakes, muffins and basic cakes.
 (I’ve added links to products I’ve had good luck with, feel free to talk about your favorites in the comments!)

-Measuring devices- you’ll need cups, spoons, a liquid measure and possibly a measure for sticky stuff like peanut butter and cream cheese.
+- Measuring devices- you’ll need cups, spoons, a liquid measure and possibly a measure for sticky stuff like peanut butter.
 Make sure your set includes a 2/3 cup, 1/4 cup, 1/4 tsp and 1/8 tsp measure.

 Not as basic equipment: